Phase transitions in time complexity of Brownian circuits: Design of Brownian circuits

-In the previous subsection, we presented several concrete modular designs of adders to demonstrate how the specific logic functions can be implemented in Brownian circuits.
-While those designs indicate the validity of Brownian computation for specific tasks, it is also crucial to understand how arbitrary logical mappings can be systematically implemented.
+In the previous subsection, we presented several concrete modular adder designs to demonstrate the implementation of specific logic functions in Brownian circuits.
+Although these designs demonstrate the validity of Brownian computation for specific tasks, how arbitrary logical mappings can be systematically implemented should be understood.

-Here, we examine the functional completeness of Brownian circuits by demonstrating that any logic function can be realized using the sum-of-product (SoP) normal form.
+Here, we examine the functional completeness of Brownian circuits by demonstrating that any logic function can be realized using the SoP normal form.
 The SoP form, also referred to as the disjunctive normal form, is a standard representation in logic design.
-By explicitly constructing an SoP-based circuit using CJoin gates, we establish a universal construction scheme and clarify how its circuit size and computational cost scale with input size.
-Although it is well known that CJoin gates form a universal gate set for Brownian circuits \cite{peper_brownian_2013,lee_brownian_2016}, our focus here is to analyze this universality from the perspective of scalability and efficiency.
+By explicitly constructing an SoP-based circuit using CJoin gates, we establish a universal construction scheme and clarify how its circuit size and computational cost scale with the input size.
+Although it is well-known that CJoin gates form a universal gate set for Brownian circuits \cite{peper_brownian_2013,lee_brownian_2016}, our focus is to on analyzing this universality from the perspective of scalability and efficiency.

-In the SoP normal form, a logic function is expressed as a logical sum of product terms of its logic input variables.
-For example, the following function is written in SoP form:
+In the SoP normal form, a logic function is expressed as a logical SoP terms of the logic input variables.
+For example, the following function is expressed in SoP form:

-Since any logic function can be transformed into this SoP normal form, constructing a Brownian circuit for an arbitrary SoP function is sufficient to implement all possible logic mappings.
-Below, we explicitly demonstrate how to construct such circuits using CJoin gates.
+Because any logic function can be transformed into this SoP normal form, constructing a Brownian circuit for an arbitrary SoP function is sufficient for implementing all possible logic mappings.
+Below, we demonstrate the construction of such circuits using CJoin gates.

 Figure~\ref{fig:4-SoP} shows an SoP circuit with four variables.
-These inputs are processed sequentially, with each stage keeping the accumulated logic information.
-At each state $n$, the number of wires increases by $2^{n+1}$, reflecting all possible combinations of the input variables up to that point.
-The final stage, therefore, encodes the complete $n+1$ bit input information across the wires.
-This structure yields a one-dimensional state-transition diagram with linear depth in the input size but an exponential number of gates and wires.
-Specifically, an SoP circuit with $N$ inputs requires $N+1$ stages and $2^N$ wires to represent all input combinations.
-The number of gates required to construct such a circuit grows as
+These inputs are processed sequentially, with each stage maintaning the accumulated logic information.
+At each state $n$, the number of wires increases by $2^{n+1}$, reflecting all possible combinations of nput variables up to that point.
+Therefore, the final stage encodes complete $n+1$ bit input information across the wires.
+This structure yields a one-dimensional state-transition diagram with a linear depth in the input size but an exponential number of gates and wires.
+Specifically, an SoP circuit with $N$ inputs requires $N+1$ stages and $2^N$ wires to represent all the input combinations.
+The number of gates required to construct such a circuit increases as follows: